BorisB2015/general/README.md

-# general
+# Intro
-General useful scripts for a variery of purposes
+General useful scripts for a variery of purposes, please contact me with any questions

+# Kickstart
+A set of scripts to help build an Azure VHD for BYOL Red Hat Enterprise Linux.
+Requires CentOS VM in Azure.
+D2* size VM class is recommended